Lite-Mono: A Lightweight CNN and Transformer Architecture for Self-Supervised Monocular Depth Estimation: Conclusions

 \section{Conclusions}

-In this paper we present a novel architecture Lite-Mono for lightweight self-supervised monocular depth estimation.
+This paper presents a novel architecture Lite-Mono for lightweight self-supervised monocular depth estimation.
 A hybrid CNN and Transformer architecture is designed to model both multi-scale enhanced local features and long-range global contexts.
 The experimental results on the KITTI dataset demonstrate the superiority of our method.
 By setting optimized dilation rates in the proposed CDC blocks and inserting the LGFI modules to obtain the local-global feature correlations, Lite-Mono can perceive different scales of objects, even challenging moving objects closed to the camera.
-We also validate the model's generalization ability on the Make3D dataset.
+The generalization ability of the model is also validated on the Make3D dataset.
 Besides, Lite-Mono achieves a good trade-off between model complexity and inference speed.